Imago

 ADVERTISEMENT

-What makes Baffert’s stats even more impressive is the fact that he didn’t get the chance to beef up his resume for three years following his three-year suspension by Churchill Downs in 2021.
-After Median Spirit’s failed post-match drug test following his Kentucky Derby win, the horse’s trainer was barred from the CDI grounds for three years, and as per the latest Equibase post, it’s easy to understand that the long absence barely put a dent in Baffert’s exceptionally sharp nose for winning.
+Baffert’s stats are even more impressive because he couldn’t add to his résumé during his suspension from Churchill Downs between 2021 and 2024.
+After Median Spirit’s failed post-match drug test following his Kentucky Derby win, the horse’s trainer was barred from the CDI grounds for three years.
+Yet, as per the latest Equibase post, it’s easy to understand that the prolonged absence barely dented Baffert’s exceptionally sharp nose for winning.

 ADVERTISEMENT

-Baffert trained American Pharoah and Justify, both of whom won all three jewels of the Triple Crown in 2015 and 2018, respectively.
+Baffert trained American Pharaoh and Justify, who won all three jewels of the Triple Crown in 2015 and 2018, respectively.
 Along with that, the trainer also has the most Triple Crown race wins under his belt (17).
 Lukas sits in second place with 15 Triple Crown race wins.
 Goes without saying that Baffert’s graded results are in a league of their own.

 And with the Breeders’ Cup on the horizon, he will only have more chances to extend his lead over the others.